Things to consider before buying your catcher's mitt

-Catcher’s Mitts and gloves are also made with a deep pocket design with extra padding to cushion the constant hits of pitches, fastballs in particular.
-The webbing is usually always closed for a better and more assured catch with minimal bounce or chance of injury.
+Catcher's Mitts and gloves are made with deep pockets and oval-shaped pocket design with extra padding to cushion the constant hits of pitches, fastballs in particular.
+The webbing is usually always closed for a better and more assured catch with minimal bounce or chance of injury or issue for baseball players.

-Materials and Features to consider when buying Catcher’s Mitts
+Materials and Features to consider when buying a Catcher's Mitt

 - Synthetic Leather Gloves - A light and supple option.
 Easy closure with hardly any “break-in” time.